rocketeers/docs/V-Tutorials/Laravel.md

 ),
 ```

-Then, this line to the `aliases` array in your `app/config/app.php` file :
+Then, this line to the `aliases` array in your `app/config/local/app.php` file :

 ```php
 'Rocketeer' => 'Rocketeer\Facades\Rocketeer',
 ```

+Ensuring that these changes are made in your 'local' environment configuration since Rocketeer has been included as a dev-dependency.

 ## Setting up the project